MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/how-to/search-response.md

 }
 ```

-Based on the text string, *when its your turn turn, john, come runing*, the following table shows the spelling and grammar errors that Bing found using both modes.
+Based on the text string, *when its your turn turn, john, come runing*, the following table shows a side-by-side comparison of the spelling and grammar errors that Bing found using both modes.

 |Proof mode|Spell mode
 |-|-